 By now, we are all painfully aware that Coronavirus is serious.
 President Trump has stopped visitors from the EU, and other countries around the world, from entering the US.
 Ladies and gentlemen, we’re officially amid a Coronavirus pandemic.
 The WHO classes a pandemic as “the occurrence in a community or region of cases of an illness… clearly in excess of normal expectancy.”
 Life is definitely not normal at the moment, it feels like we’re living in a sci-fi horror film, so the World Health Organization must be right.
 Aside from every other fear on our minds, the nagging thing we have to consider is how To Continue Education During The Coronavirus Pandemic?

 But, most families’ routine isn’t going to stop in its tracks because you can’t afford it to.
-Education is a prime example as many Americans will still need to go to work and some kids still need to get to school, though many of our children’s schools have been suspended indefinitely.
+Education is a prime example as many Americans will still need to go to work and some kids still need to get to school or a daycare center, though many of our children’s schools have been suspended indefinitely.
 These are uncertain and unpredictable times.
 How can you still get your kid an education during an outbreak of one of the worst health crises in the past decade?

 As a mom, you always have the right to homeschool your kids.
 It’s not as simple as pulling them out and starting the curriculum halfway through as you have a life, too.
 However, if you’re worried about the state of the education system right now, it’s not unfeasible.
 Of course, you don’t have to be the one doing the teaching if you think it’s out of your remit.
 Other parents will pull together as well, so you might need to take it in turns to be the teacher until the crisis is over.

 Speak to The School